elevating child care

 Trusting a child means having faith in his capabilities from the very beginning, and wholeheartedly accepting our child for all he is…and isn’t.
 And that means allowing our baby to show us what he is learning, rather than the other way around.
 He doesn’t have to perform to grab our attention or approval.
 What he chooses to do while he plays is enough. (see this video on self-directed play.)

 Implicit trust means letting go of our lifelong desire – projected onto our child — to be a tennis ace, a violin virtuoso, or a valedictorian.
-It means allowing our child to fail, to struggle and flounder, to be (gasp!) average.
+It means allowing our child to struggle and flounder, to be (gasp!) average.

 It means allowing our child to be a ‘quitter’ when he loses interest in the soccer team, in completing a puzzle, or in learning to tie his shoes.
 It is valid to quit something when one feels finished with it, and a trusted child knows when he is done, or when he needs a break.

 Trusting in a child’s capabilities also means not encouraging him to quit by needlessly helping him.
-If a child is working on something, we must wait and respect his process.
-For instance, we should not take him down from the play structure he climbed on his own, but instead give him the opportunity for a successful descent by spotting him, calmly supporting him, allowing him to struggle.
+If a child is working on something, we wait and respect his process.
+For instance, we do not take him down from the play structure he climbed on his own, but instead give him the opportunity for a successful descent by spotting him, calmly supporting him, allowing him to struggle.
 Children can be easily tricked into believing they are incapable by a caregiver’s well-intentioned help.
 Parents can solve a child’s problems in a jiffy, but doing so robs the child of a profitable learning experience.

 Children build true self-confidence – not by being showered with praise, but when they have opportunities to solve their own problems and overcome the frustration that often precedes eventual success.